Morris Zadok 88 248.

 "At night, I dream about the next day's game," he says with the enthusiasm of a young boy.

-The estimated 300 to 500 "hard-core" year-round matkot players, as Tzadok describes them, are central to his and Nissim's mission - not only to formalize the game through set rules, competitions and organized community events but to make it an official Olympic event.
+The estimated 300-500 "hard-core" year-round matkot players, as Zadok describes them, are central to his and Nissim's mission - not only to formalize the game through set rules, competitions and organized community events, but to make it an official Olympic event.

-"It's the most Israeli game there is," says Tzadok, 59.
-"It's a game of peace and togetherness, where you aren't playing against one another but as partners to reach a goal."
+"It's the most Israeli game there is," says Zadok, 59.
+"It's a game of peace and togetherness where you aren't playing against one another, but as partners to reach a goal."

-Tzadok's Web site is devoted to matkot and promoting his Bat Yam sporting goods store.
-A letter to prospective players about matkot says, "It's not just a game but a way of life, and an excuse to go down to the beach.
-There's no better way to get a tan, meet friends and let off some energy."
+Zadok's web site is devoted to matkot and promoting his Bat Yam sporting goods store.
+A letter to prospective players about matkot says, "It's not just a game, but a way of life, and an excuse to go down to the beach.
+There's no better way to get a tan, meet friends and let out some energy."

-The six-year partnership between Tzadok and Nissim represents the marriage of the two matkot meccas in Israel: Tel Aviv and Bat Yam.
+The six-year partnership between Zadok and Nissim represents the marriage of the two matkot Meccas in Israel: Tel Aviv and Bat Yam.
 By joining forces, they centralized where the serious players come to whack rubber balls at each other at menacing speeds.

-The flat, wide boardwalk pavement below the Crowne Plaza Hotel on Tel Aviv's Gordon Beach has been the site of matkot play for almost 70 years and now hosts the best players in the country on a regular basis.
+The flat, wide boardwalk pavement below the Crown Plaza hotel on Tel Aviv's Gordon Beach has been the site of matkot play for almost 70 years and now hosts the best players in the country on a regular basis.

 The two men have introduced rules, organized tournaments and energized the sport's close-knit community, making great strides in the last decade.
 In 2005, formal tournaments began, with the first annual competition held in Netanya.
 However, neither man competes, as they both prefer matkot in its purest form - no score and leisurely play on the beach.

-To formalize the game for serious players, Tzadok created a set of rules.
+To formalize the game for serious players, Zadok created a set of rules.
 Rounds of three minutes are spent hitting the ball.
 Each team of two players stands eight meters apart, trying to get as many hits as possible.
-Each hit, or point, is earned by the ball's going back and forth once.
+Each hit, or point, is earned by the ball going back and forth once.
 The national record is 178 hits in the three-minute window.

-Tzadok says that beyond those that "would die over matkot," the summer sees an estimated 6,000 players filling up Israel's 168-kilometer coastline.
-Tzadok credits the country's geography for allowing matkot to develop as it has, along with the balmy weather and beach culture.
+Zadok says that beyond those that "would die over matkot," the summer sees an estimated 6,000 players filling up Israel's 168-kilometer coastline.
+Zadok credits the country's geography for allowing matkot to develop as it has, along with the balmy weather and beach culture.

-What is unclear, however, is the origin of the game, which remains blurry despite Tzadok's best efforts to pinpoint it.
-He says the only real historical clue can be traced to a 1932 Nahum Gutman illustration that was discovered in a museum dedicated to the artist just a few blocks away from Nissim's apartment.
+What is unclear, however, is the origin of the game, which remains blurry despite Zadok's best efforts to pinpoint them.
+He says the only real historical clue can be traced to a 1932 Nachum Gutman illustration that was discovered in a museum dedicated to the artist just a few blocks away from Nissim's apartment.
 In the drawing of a Tel Aviv beach scene, two young men holding rounded paddles are hitting a ball back and forth, looking remarkably like the players on Gordon Beach today.
-There are similar hobby sports in Brazil and France, Tzadok says, but no other country has taken it to the extreme of calling it the "national sport."
+There are similar hobby sports in Brazil and France, Zadok says, but no other country has taken it to the extreme of calling it the "national sport."

-"People really enjoy something that's so Israeli," Tzadok says of the game's general popularity and the interest shown in Tzadok's and Nissim's efforts by the Hebrew and some European press.
+"People really enjoy something that's so Israeli," Zadok says of the game's general popularity and the interest shown in Zadok and Nissim's efforts by the Hebrew and some European press.

-But beyond their attempts to institutionalize the game, a passion for matkot goes unbridled in Tzadok's and Nissim's daily lives.
-The two energetic athletes wear matching pendants in the shape of a matkot paddle.
-Tzadok even met his wife through the game.
-A ball tumbled away, and she picked it up for him.
-Many years later, hooked on the same sport, she had a song with a catchy Mizrahi beat written and recorded for Tzadok and Nissim, describing their friendship and love for matkot.
+But beyond their attempts to institutionalize the game, a passion for matkot goes unbridled in Zadok and Nissim's daily lives.
+The two energetic athletes wear matching necklaces with charms in the shape of a matkot paddle.
+Zadok even met his wife through the game - a ball tumbled away and she picked it up for him.
+Many years later, hooked on the same sport, she had a song with a catchy Mizrahi beat written and recorded for Zadok and Nissim, describing their friendship and love for matkot.

-Six years ago, Tzadok and Nissim had heard of each other through the matkot community grapevine but had never met.
-When Tzadok learned that Nissim supposedly had more matkot paddles in his home than Tzadok had in his shop, they finally set up a meeting.
+Six years ago, Zadok and Nissim had heard of one another through the matkot community grapevine, but never met.
+When Zadok learned that Nissim supposedly had more matkot paddles in his home than Zadok had in his shop, they finally set up a meeting.

-In May 2003, Tzadok entered Nissim's Neveh Tzedek apartment and found a diligently arranged shrine to matkot paddles, balls and equipment in a two-meter-high glass case.
+In May 2003, Zadok entered Nissim's Neveh Tzedek apartment and found a diligently arranged shrine to matkot paddles, balls and equipment in a two-meter-high glass case.

 By then retired from a career in the IDF, Nissim was eager to comply and dedicated himself to the idea of the museum.
 The suggestion of matkot paddles lining his bedroom wall was a dream waiting to come true.

-The windows of the second-floor apartment are framed with colorful matkot paddles, and a lamp post at Rehov Shabazi 61 points out the museum's location and is decorated with sparkling paddles that form a stool on which visitors can sit and rest.
-Warning: Sitting on the stool often means that an invitation from Nissim to the museum is forthcoming.
+The windows of the second-floor apartment are framed with colorful matkot paddles and a lamppost at 61 Rehov Shabazi points out the museum's location and is decorated with sparkling paddles that form a stool on which visitors can sit and rest.
+Warning: Sitting on the stool often means an invitation from Nissim into the museum is forthcoming.

-"One day Amnon went into the bathroom and came out looking at me with a long face," Tzadok explains.
-At the time there were no matkot decorations in that one room, so Tzadok immediately took a few markers and started drawing matkot illustrations on the bathroom walls.
+"One day Amnon went into the bathroom and came out looking at me with a long face," Zadok explains.
+At the time there were no matkot decorations in that one room, so Zadok immediately took a few markers and starting drawing matkot illustrations on the bathroom walls.